Robinpig/Note/docs/CS/CN/CN.md

 and passing the segments to the network layer is called *multiplexing*.

 How the transport layer could implement the demultiplexing service:
-Each socket in the host could be assigned a port number, and when a segment arrives at the host, the transport layer examines the destination port number in the segment and directs the segment to the corresponding socket.
+Each socket in the host could be assigned a **port number**, and when a segment arrives at the host, the transport layer examines the destination port number in the segment and directs the segment to the corresponding socket.
 The segment’s data then passes through the socket into the attached process.
 As we’ll see, this is basically how UDP does it.
 However, we’ll also see that multiplexing/demultiplexing in TCP is yet more subtle.